Kingdom Breweries

 Kingdom Breweries is a Cambodian craft beer brewery company that was founded in 2009.
 It is the largest craft brewery in Southeast Asia, serving as a backend production hub for over 30 craft brewers in Thailand, Hong Kong, Singapore and the Philippines.
-It is located in Phnom Penh, Cambodia, along the banks of the Tonlé Sap river on the north end of the city, and is housed in a renovated factory formerly occupied by Nestlé.
+It is located in Phnom Penh, Cambodia, along the banks of the Tonlé Sap River on the north end of the city, and is housed in a renovated factory formerly occupied by Nestlé.

 The company is co-owned by Leopard Cambodia Fund, Cambodia's first private equity fund operated by frontier markets private equity firm Leopard Capital, and Charles Street International Holdings.

 Kingdom launched its first beer, Clouded Leopard Pilsener, in September 2010, which was awarded a Belgian Monde Selection Gold Quality Award in 2011.

 Products

-Currently, Kingdom offers four types of beer:
+Kingdom offers four types of beer: